Black dog (folklore): Black Dog of Lyme Regis

 Near the town of Lyme Regis in Dorset stood a farmhouse that was haunted by a black dog.
 This dog never caused any harm, but one night the master of the house in a drunken rage tried to attack it with an iron poker.
 The dog fled to the attic where it leaped out through the ceiling, and when the master struck the spot where the dog vanished he discovered a hidden cache of gold and silver.
 The dog was never again seen indoors, but to this day it continues to haunt at midnight a lane which leads to the house called Haye Lane (or Dog Lane).
-Dogs who are allowed to stray in this area late at night have often mysteriously disappeared.Udal 1922, pp. 167–8.
+Dogs who are allowed to stray in this area late at night have often mysteriously disappeared.
 A bed and breakfast in Lyme Regis is named The Old Black Dog, and part of the legend states that the man who discovered the treasure used it to build an inn that originally stood on the site.